TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 </figure>
 </div>

-**Description of the Performance skill:** Performance is the ability to captivate and delight an audience through various forms of entertainment, such as music, dance, acting, storytelling, or other artistic expressions.
+##### Description of the Performance skill

+Performance is the ability to captivate and delight an audience through various forms of entertainment, such as music, dance, acting, storytelling, or other artistic expressions.
 It involves a combination of talent, skill, charisma, and stage presence to evoke emotions, engage the audience, and leave a lasting impression.

+##### Examples of Performance from Fiction

+In the fantasy series "The Kingkiller Chronicle" by Patrick Rothfuss, the protagonist Kvothe is an exceptionally gifted performer.
+From a young age, he is trained in the Edema Ruh, a group of traveling performers known for their storytelling, music, and acting.
+Kvothe's Performance skill is not just a hobby or a pastime; it's an integral part of his identity and a crucial tool for survival.
+Whether he's playing the lute in a tavern for tips or using storytelling to captivate a hostile audience, Kvothe's performances are imbued with a unique blend of skill, charisma, and emotional depth.

+One memorable scene occurs in "The Name of the Wind," where Kvothe participates in a musical competition at the Eolian, a prestigious venue.
+Despite having a damaged lute with only six strings, Kvothe delivers a performance so emotionally powerful and technically flawless that he not only wins the competition but also gains his talent pipes, a mark of extraordinary musical ability.
+His performance evokes a range of emotions from the audience, from sorrow to exhilaration, leaving an indelible impression on all who hear him.

+In a TTRPG setting, a character with a high level of skill in Performance could be invaluable in various scenarios.
+Imagine the party needs to distract a group of guards while their comrades sneak into a fortress; a Performance check could determine whether the character successfully holds the guards' attention with a riveting tale or a captivating song.
+Alternatively, the character could use their Performance skills to win over a crowd, swaying public opinion or even inciting a rebellion against a tyrannical ruler.

+Kvothe's mastery of Performance serves multiple functions throughout his journey.
+It provides him with a means of livelihood, a way to connect with others, and even a method of self-expression and healing.
+His ability to captivate and move audiences is not just a testament to his technical skill but also to his understanding of the human condition.
+Whether he's strumming a lute or weaving a tale, Kvothe's performances are a fusion of artistry and emotion, making him one of the most compelling figures in modern fantasy literature.

-**Specializations for the Performance skill:**
+##### Specializations for the Performance skill

 1. Vocal Singing
 2. Instrumental Music (Piano, Guitar, Violin, etc.)